numberri/get-stuff-done/readme.md

 ## How do I use it?

+First, make this using cargo.
+I'm very very new to cargo, `cargo build -r` *should* do what you need.
+You also need to set up a config file (detailed below) before using the app.
 To start a session, run `sudo ./gsd start` (or replace `./gsd` with whatever the name of the binary is), and then add flags for whether you want it to track time or a file. **This needs to be run under sudo** as it writes to /etc/hosts and restarts your network service!

 ## How do I set it up?